 The zero rate for dispensed drugs: background: scope and coverage

-The Value Added Tax (Drugs and Medicines) Order 2009 which came into force on 2 December 2009 varied Group 12 Schedule 8 (zero-rated supplies of drugs, medicines, and aids for the handicapped).
+The Value Added Tax (Drugs and Medicines) Order 2014 which came into force on 21 May 2014, varied Group 12 Schedule 8 (zero-rated supplies of drugs, medicines, and aids for the handicapped).
 It modified and clarified the scope of Group 12 by applying the zero-rate to the supply of qualifying goods prescribed by health professionals who in addition to doctors and dentists are now permitted to prescribe medicines that are only available on prescription.
-These health professionals are termed in the law ‘appropriate practitioners’ In addition, the Order allows doctors to dispense drugs under certain circumstances described as ‘relevant provisions’ The ‘ appropriate practitioners’ and ‘relevant provisions’ are listed in full in Sections 3.2.2 and 3.2.3 of Notice 701/57
+These health professionals are termed in the law ‘appropriate practitioners’ In addition, the Order allows doctors to dispense drugs under certain circumstances described as ‘relevant provisions’ The ‘ appropriate practitioners’ and ‘relevant provisions’ are listed in full in Sections 3.2.2 and 3.2.3 of Notice 701/57 (link is external)

 Accordingly, there are 5 conditions which must be met before a supply of goods on prescription can be zero-rated: